sazid/sazid.github.io/_posts/2020-08-29-upgrading-django-from-1.8.2-to-3.1.md

 that are required by 2.0 is the same as required if I upgraded to 2.2 (I'm obviously talking about our own codebase only.
 Make no mistake, there were quite a lot).
 So, I went ahead and upgraded the version to 2.2.
-The few changes I had to make were:
+The few changes I had to keep an eye on were:

 1. Change import of `reverse`.
     ```python